Learn How to Inject: Autoinjectors

 Subcutaneous Injections

 A subcutaneous injection involves poking a small needle just under the skin to deliver medicine into the “fatty tissue” below.
+The medicine is absorbed by the small blood vessels under the skin.

 Parts of an autoinjector